Daily High to Daily Low: Is It Safe to Buy Citizens Financial Group Inc. (CFG)?

 Keefe Bruyette gave a rating of “Mkt Perform” to CFG, setting the target price at $54 in the report published on April 05th of the current year.

-Volatility was left at 3.27%, however, over the last 30 days, the volatility rate increased by 2.36%, as shares sank -1.45% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -10.52% lower at present.
+Volatility was left at 3.22%, however, over the last 30 days, the volatility rate increased by 3.16%, as shares surge +6.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.41% lower at present.

 Insider Trading